WINNING THE PRIZE

 When Jesus left Nazareth, He may have set up a carpenter shop in Capernaum.
 From time to time, in order to care for my family, I’ve worked extra jobs to provide necessary funds.
 For some reason one of my efforts comes to mind.
 I hope I don’t offend anyone, but I would drive to one of the many lakes in the area of Northern Ontario, catch bull frogs, and ship them overnight by train to a Montreal restaurant for their menu of frog’s legs the next day!
 There are several other initiatives I took in order to have the funds to stay in ministry, preaching the Gospel.

 In this blog, I’m like a child colouring in the pictures of a colouring book.
 My sons, Reynold and Ron, both ordained ministers, create the framework and outlines in which I “colour.”
 Reynold is a missionary in Africa with World Embrace, as well as a professional photographer.
 He spent three months in Israel, Jordan, Turkey, Greece, and Italy to shoot the photos for this blog.
-Ron is President of Heart to Heart Marriage & Family Ministries.
+Ron is President of Heart to Heart Marriage & Family Ministries, producers of the marriage TV show A Better Us.

 Yours to “by all means save some,” hopefully by being “winsome,”